andytinycat/puppet-ec2_tag/README.md

 You will need the `aws-sdk` gem installed in whatever Ruby your Puppet is running in.
 I use [puppet-omnibus](https://github.com/andytinycat/puppet-omnibus) so this doesn't cause me a great deal of trouble.
+You'll need the gem on every one of your nodes you want to use this type on.

 ## Usage